python/mypy/docs/source/command_line.rst

 Parallel type-checking
 **********************

-By default, mypy checks all modules in the same Python process, this can be slow for large code bases.
+By default, mypy checks all modules in the same Python process.
+This can be slow for large code bases.
 Mypy offers experimental parallel type-checking mode using multiple worker processes.
 In parallel mode, modules that do not depend om each other are type-checked in parallel. :ref:`Incremental cache <incremental>` is